Cynth42/cat-clicker-premium-pro/README.md

 Udacity Front-End Web Developer Nanodegree program

-My final version to the cat Clicker exercise
+Final version of the cat clicker project

 An MVC approach to building a simple app where a cat image is clicked and the amount of times it's clicked is displayed.